heliosdrm/SlidingDFTs.jl/docs/src/index.md

 # SlidingDFTs

-[SlidingDFTs](https://github.com/heliosdrm/SlidingDFTs.jl) is a Julia package to compute [Sliding Discrete Fourer Transforms](https://en.wikipedia.org/wiki/Sliding_DFT) recursively, on one-dimensional series of values.
+[SlidingDFTs](https://github.com/heliosdrm/SlidingDFTs.jl) is a Julia package to compute [Sliding Discrete Fourer Transforms](https://en.wikipedia.org/wiki/Sliding_DFT) recursively, over one-dimensional series of values.

 ## Basic usage

-This package must be used with some implementation of [AbstractFFTs.jl](https://github.com/JuliaMath/AbstractFFTs.jl/) such as [FFTW.jl](https://github.com/JuliaMath/FFTW.jl) or [FastTransforms.jl](https://github.com/JuliaApproximation/FastTransforms.jl).
+This package must be used with some implementation of [AbstractFFTs](https://github.com/JuliaMath/AbstractFFTs.jl/) such as [FFTW](https://github.com/JuliaMath/FFTW.jl), [FastTransforms](https://github.com/JuliaApproximation/FastTransforms.jl) or [RustFFT](https://github.com/Taaitaaiger/RustFFT.jl).

 The basic Sliding Discrete Fourier Transform (SDFT) of a one-dimensional series of values `x`, using a window of length `n`, is calculated as follows: